Jock Turcot: Presidency

-On becoming President, he soon released a long-term plan for the SUUO, based on a Students' Charter, a study of the SUUO structure, a new SUUO Constitution, incorporation of the SUUO and the construction of a student centre for campus.
+Upon becoming president, he soon released a long-term plan for the SUUO based on a Students' Charter, a study of the SUUO structure, a new SUUO Constitution, incorporation of the SUUO and the construction of a student centre for campus.
 He also quickly undertook consultations and meetings with all of the faculty associations on campus and began a practice of holding weekly press conferences to update students on SUUO affairs.

-In March 1965, he was re-elected as President for the 1965–1966 term.
+In March 1965, he was re-elected as president for the 1965–1966 term.

 In November 1965, the SUUO led a march of over 800 students on Parliament Hill to demonstrate in favour of free tuition.
 As President, he also helped organise SUUO participation in the Royal Commission on Bilingualism and Biculturalism, highlighted the situation of international students on campus for the first time, lobbied for the introduction of a reading week in the winter semester, and oversaw the creation of a charter for the SUUO Student Court.
 He also helped formulate the SUUO's response to the Commission on the Financing of Higher Education in Canada led by Vincent Bladen, which rejected calls for free tuition.